coder-rush/MusicGenerationLSTM/README.md

 2. The list of files that you modified and the specific functions within each file you modified for your project:
     Both our files are generated differently
 3. A list of commands to train baseline
-Type the following command in your working directory to start training the baseline model:
+Type the following command in your working directory to start training the baseline model:\s *python train_model.py*
-*italicize* python train_model.py *italicize*
 Type the following command to generate new sheet music:
-*italicize* python generator.py *italicize*
+*python generator.py* .
-This needs you to have the initial data files as present in the initial project files.
+This needs you to have the initial data files as present in the initial project files. \s
 4. Software Requirements:
 a.
 TensorFlow 1.12
 b.
 Keras
 c. numpy
 d. json